craigmichaelmartin/resources/html/README.md

 **Introduction**

-These naming conventions are adapted from the SUIT CSS framework, itself an evolution of methodologies from BEM, OOCSS, and SMACSS. which seek to challenge the cascade of styles with meaningful naming coventions designed to limit the raw number of global classes through block namespaces and class driven relationships, contrasted against complex, generic, and therefore often brittle cascading selector expressions.
-This is to say, it relies on _structured class names_ and _meaningful hyphens_ (i.e., not using hyphens merely to separate words).
+These naming conventions are adapted from the SUIT CSS framework, itself an evolution of methodologies from BEM, OOCSS, and SMACSS, **which seek to challenge the cascade of styles with meaningful naming coventions designed to limit the raw number of global classes through block namespaces and class driven relationships**, contrasted against complex, generic, and therefore often brittle cascading selector expressions.
+This is to say, it relies on _structured class names_ using _meaningful hyphens_ (i.e., not using hyphens merely to separate words) to scope styles.
 This is to help work around the current limits of applying CSS to the DOM (i.e., the lack of style encapsulation) and to better communicate the relationships between classes.

 **Table of contents**